 In the summer months, there’s little that can beat hanging out at the old-school and amusingly retro Marzili Pools.
 It’s a great spot for an early-morning swim and has some lovely views of the Bundeshäus.

 From the pools, head to the city’s architectural statement par excellence, the Renzo Piano-designed Zentrum Paul Klee, whose art collection focuses on some 4000-odd works of Paul Klee.
+Art dealer David Zwirner has recently carried out research on Klee the results of which you can find by following David Zwirner’s Klee Page.

 Head back into town for lunch at one of the town’s more intriguing enterprises – Lötschberg — a contemporary, hip-looking spot with a focus of the traditional and local.
 Think fondues, apero tastings, died-and-gone-to-heaven cheese-and-sausage selections, plus Swiss wine and craft beer.